sergeych/mp_stools/README.md

 # Future

-The library is actively maintained and is going to be maintained for a long time; it is already used in many commercial projects).
+The library is actively maintained and is going to be maintained for a long time; it is already used in many commercial projects.

 # Mac-compatible releases